 4AllFamily's medical travel coolers

 4AllFamily offers medical-grade portable fridges for travelers who need to keep their medicines refrigerated in any situation.
-Our product line includes a medical-grade cooler for everyone's own lifestyle and preferences.
+Our product line includes a medical-grade cooler suited to everyone's lifestyle and preferences.

-Whether you're a backpacker, a road tripper, a museum addict, a beach lover, or a business class traveler, we've made it so you can find the most convenient refrigerating solution for your valuable medication.
+Whether you're a backpacker, a road tripper, a museum addict, a beach lover, or a business class traveler, you'll find the most convenient refrigerating solution for your valuable medication.

-4AllFamily Medical Travel Coolers and Portable Fridges for Medications
+4AllFamily USA Medical Travel Coolers and Portable Fridges for Medications

-Our best performing travel fridges for medications can keep your Cimzia syringe refrigerated between 36°F and 46°F (2°C - 8°C) for up to 32 hours with biogel packs and forever when plugged into a power source (when the outside temperature is at 95°F / 35°C).
+Our best-performing travel fridges for medications can keep your Cimzia syringe refrigerated between 36°F and 46°F (2°C - 8°C) for up to 32 hours with biogel packs, and indefinitely when plugged into a power source (when the outside temperature is at 95°F / 35°C).
 Our products are lightweight and easily portable.

-All our medical coolers are TSA-approved so you can board the plane with them and enjoy the peace of mind that your Cimzia syringes are safe and at the perfect temperature.
+All our medical coolers are TSA-approved, so you can board the plane with them and enjoy peace of mind that your Cimzia syringes are safe and kept at the perfect temperature.

-If you doubt which of our products would be best suited for you, please do not hesitate to contact us.
+If you're unsure which of our products would be best suited for your needs, please don't hesitate to contact us.
 We'd be glad to advise you!

 Related article: Flying With Arthritis, How to Prepare for Long-Haul Flights?